kapilgarg2004/Virtusa_Assignments/README.md

 Many individuals struggle to track daily expenses and understand spending patterns.
 Build a Python application that allows users to log, categorize, and analyze their expenses.

 Objectives:
-● Record daily expenses (date, category, amount, description) ● Categorize spending (Food, Travel, Bills, etc.)
+1. Record daily expenses (date, category, amount, description).
+2. Categorize spending (Food, Travel, Bills, etc.).
-● Generate monthly summaries and insights
+3. Generate monthly summaries and insights.

 Key Features:
-● CLI or simple GUI input system
+1. CLI or simple GUI input system.
-● Data storage using CSV or JSON
+2. Data storage using CSV or JSON.
-● Monthly expense summary
+3. Monthly expense summary.
-● Category-wise breakdown (pie chart using libraries like matplotlib) ● Detect highest spending category
+4. Category-wise breakdown (pie chart using libraries like matplotlib).
+5. Detect highest spending category.

 Expected Outcome: A tool that helps users understand where their money goes and suggests areas to reduce spending.

 Every use case is set up to show how to use it in real life, how to write clean code, and how to find quick fixes.

-# BY: "Kapil Garg" - Manipal University Jaipur
+BY: "Kapil Garg" - Manipal University Jaipur